-How to Cite: Jamehbozorgi, Mohammadjafar; and Majid Sarvand.
+\How to Cite: Jamehbozorgi, Mohammadjafar; and Majid Sarvand.
 (2023, Fall) "The Ontological Foundations of Iranian Philosophy and its Political Requirements," Faslnāmeh-ye siyāsat (Politics Quarterly) 53, 3: 425-447, <DOI:10.22059/JPQ.2024.243899.1007162>.
-Manuscript received: 16 October 2017; final revision received: 22 October 2023; accepted: 3 December 2023, published online: 16 December 2023 this field.
+Manuscript received: 16 October 2017; final revision received: 22 October 2023; accepted: 3

+© 2023 by the University of Tehran.
+Published by the University of Tehran Press this field.
 Their discussions are basically focused on the main themes which together present the core of the ideas and explanations offered by scholars such as Henry Carbon and Alameh Tabatabai to explain the consequences, dimensions, and political foundations of Iranian spiritual philosophy.
 The conclusion of the study is that the stated principles in these works have presented a spiritual theme of guidance, leadership, and politics, which differ from worldly power and leadership.